October 28, 2023

 The IRS is pretty clear about what expenses are tax deductible.
 Generally, you can deduct any expense that you paid in connection with your job.
 If it's a purchase you made strictly for business use, it's likely deductible.

 If it's a personal expense, it probably won't be deductible.
-Personal expenses include anything related to your personal life—things like clothes and haircuts, but also things like transportation costs (like parking fees), meals, and entertainment (like movie tickets).
+Personal expenses include anything related to your personal life—things like clothes, groceries, but also things like transportation costs (like parking fees), fast food, and entertainment (like movie tickets).

 However, there are some expenses that may be partially deductible.
 You may be able to deduct the cost of your flight if it's part of a trip to another city or country for business purposes.
 For example, if you're attending a conference in another state and decide to stay an extra day to visit some tourist attractions, then you can deduct the some of the cost of your flight because it was part of your business trip.